 Online trading is a great tool for adjusting your investment portfolio to react to changing times, so it is no surprise that there are more Brits dipping their toes into the murky waters of stocks, bonds and Forex than ever before.
 If you are thinking of joining them, the first thing you will need to do is select from the array of investment apps that are out there.
-Here are some key points to keep in mind when you make your choice.

 This is the mobile age, so being able to access your trading account from your Android device is, of course, important.
 But while that is a useful tool for checking your portfolio on the go and reacting to market changes, when you do your serious research and study the different charts and indicators, you will soon find that small screen is an annoyance.
 Cross-platform functionality that allows you to use either a smartphone or a PC is a must.